 To maintain healthy teeth, it’s essential to have good oral and dental hygiene.
 It is also vital to visit a dental care provider, who will assess the current state of your oral health and provide input on how to take care of your teeth properly.
 During your initial visit to Bear Branch Family Dentistry in The Woodlands, Texas, you can expect your oral exam to be accompanied by x-rays or other dental imaging techniques, all of which provide instant results.
 With digital imaging, the storage, retrieval, and manipulation of images is made much easier, meaning less time spent with us and more time spent doing what you love!

-Dental imaging helps our dentist make a well-informed diagnosis and treatment plan catered to your unique needs.
-There are various types of x-rays available for dental imaging.
-Depending on your symptoms, some x-ray procedures will be more suitable than others.
+Dental imaging helps our provider make a thorough, well-informed, diagnosis and treatment plan catered to your unique needs.
+During the last three decades, this technology has improved tenfold alongside the benefits that these systems provide.
+Today, there are various types of x-rays and other imaging methods available that can be used to detect oral diseases and abnormalities such as oral cancer, cavities, hidden dental structures, and bone loss.
+Depending on your symptoms, some procedures will be more suitable than others.
 Take a closer look at some of the modern dental imaging procedures we may use during your visit.

 Advancements in technology have offered experts the ability to use faster and more precise ways to diagnose a problem, and that is no different in dental imaging.
 We, at Bear Branch Family Dentistry are proud to have the technology available to accurately diagnose your dental issues and have the assurance that we need to provide you with the ideal treatments available.
 Below are some of the technologies that we may use during your visit.